columbia/pickleball/evaluation/README.md

 PickleBall's evaluation (Section 6) addresses four Research Questions with the following claims when evaluated on our model datasets:

-* RQ1: PickleBall generates policies that blocks 100% of malicious models from loading.
+* RQ1: PickleBall generates policies that block 100% of malicious models from loading.
-* RQ2: PickleBall generates policies that loads 79% of benign models.
+* RQ2: PickleBall generates policies that load 79% of benign models.
 * RQ3: PickleBall generates policies in a reasonable amount of time, and it enforces policies with minimal overhead.
-* RQ4: PickleBall compares favorably to other state of the art tools.
+* RQ4: PickleBall compares favorably to other state-of-the-art tools.

 This README provides steps to reproduce these claims.
 These steps assume that you have access to this code repository and the malicious and benign model